Cu3PO42/KeySAVe-Documentation/dumping/battle-videos.md

 ## Requirements

 * The VS Recorder.
 You obtain it in Kiloude city after beating the Elite 4 in XY and at the Battle Resort in ORAS.
+In Sun and Moon you receive it as soon as you reach the first PokéCenter.
 * A friend that is willing to battle you.
 * Go to the games options and disable forced saving.